Seth Parker Woods

 A fierce advocate for contemporary arts, Woods has collaborated and worked with a wide range of artists ranging from the likes of Louis Andriessen, Elliott Carter, Heinz Holliger, G. F. Haas, Helmut Lachenmann, Klaus Lang and Peter Eötvos to Peter Gabriel, Sting, Lou Reed, Dame Shirley Bassey and Rachael Yamagata to such visual artists as Ron Athey, Vanessa Beecroft, Jack Early, Adam Pendleton and Aldo Tambellini.

-Woods’ 2021-22 season includes debuts at the Aspen Music Festival, The Britt Festival, 92nd Street Y, Harbourfront Theatre, Chamber Music Society of Virginia, Ojai Festival, Washington Performing Arts, The Strathmore, The Weisman Art Museum and Harvard University.
+Woods’ 2021-22 season included debuts at the Aspen Music Festival, The Britt Festival, 92nd Street Y, Harbourfront Theatre, Chamber Music Society of Virginia, Ojai Festival, Washington Performing Arts, The Strathmore, The Weisman Art Museum and Harvard University.
 This season of performances will also include concertos by Rebecca Saunders and Tyshawn Sorey, as well as chamber music with violinist Hilary Hahn and pianist Andreas Haefliger.

 In recent years, Woods has appeared in concert at the Royal Albert Hall for BBC Proms, Snape Maltings Festival, the Ghent Festival, Musée d’art Moderne et Contemporain, Le Poisson Rouge and the Bohemian National Hall, Cafe OTO, Huddersfield Contemporary Music Festival, Klang Festival-Durham, INTER/ actions Symposium, ICMC-SMS Conference (Athens, GR), NIME-London, Sound and Body Festival, Instalakcje Festival, Virginia Tech, La Salle College (Singapore) and FINDARS (Malaysia), among others.
 Recent awards include a DCASE artist grant, an Earle Brown/ Morton Feldman Foundation Grant, a McGill University-CIRMMT/IDMIL visiting researcher residency, a Centre Intermondes artist residency, the Francis Chagrin Award, the Concours [Re]connaissance-Premiere Prix and the Paul Sacher Stiftung Research Scholarship.